aperance/life/README.md

 ![](examples/pan.gif)

-To test the limits of this game implementation, I recommend trying the p416 gun from the pattern library.
+To test the limits of this game implementation, I recommend trying the P416 60P5H2V0 gun from the pattern library.
+Many computers will struggle running this at full speed due to there being over 10,000 state changes per generation.

 ![](examples/p416.gif)